 The ducal Domaine des Etangs in the rolling Cognac countryside is a fabulous fairy-tale fiefdom of a hotel, with turrets, towers, meadows and mills.
 There’s a library with shelves stocked by esteemed Mayfair booksellers Heywood Hill, a super spa, seven lakes and a private collection of art to complement the estate’s gallery, spread across the sprawling 2,500 acres.
-The 11th-century chateau has been restored with only local rock, and the longère – a typical French farm building – now houses a Michelin-starred restaurant.
+The 13th-century chateau has been restored with only local rock, and the longère – a typical French farm building – now houses a well-regarded restaurant.

 Get this when you book through us: